-Although your chickens may be the darlings of your farm, once a pest invasion strikes the coop, nurturing them back to health can be a headache.
-Chickens are keen at hiding signs of weakness, so you might not notice right away if they’re being attacked by biting lice, mites or flies.
-It’s important to take careful notice of signs that these poultry pests are at work and take measures to keep them and other chicken threats out of the coop.
+Although your chickens might be the darlings of your farm, once a pest invasion strikes the coop, nurturing the birds back to health can be a challenge.
+Chickens are keen at hiding signs of weakness, so you might miss the fact that they’re under attack by biting lice, mites or flies.
+However, if you know what to look for, you can see evidence that poultry pests are at work and take measures to keep them and other threats out of the coop.
 Here are six of the most common coop pests and natural ways to keep them at bay.

 Treatment: To minimize the risk of ticks in the coop, caulk the crevices, which is where ticks hide and breed.
 If ticks have already taken up residence, use a knife to scrape out the ticks from every crevice and hose out the entire coop.
 Once the coop is dry, you can then fill all crevices with caulk.

 Signs They’re Present: Northern fowl mites (Ornithonyssus sylviarum) and chicken mites (Dermanyssus gallinae) can infest chicken coops, making your birds’ lives miserable.
 Like poultry ticks, they hide in dark coop crevices during the day and come out to feast on the blood of the chickens at night.
 They can cause chickens to stop laying eggs and to scratch and over-preen.
 You can see these tiny insects crawling around if you examine your chickens at night while they’re roosting.